cloudlena/clong/README.md

 A simple game where players have to throw balls at targets from their smart phones.

 1. Open `/screen` on any big screen.
 This is where the game runs.
-The game should begin to spawn targets.
+The game should begin to spawn targets
 1. Open `/` on any touch device and swipe forward to launch balls at the targets.
+Many players can play at the same time.
 1. Open `/scoreboard` to get a list of high scores (which updates live)

 ## Run the app